-A dedicated mesothelioma law firm also understands the severe emotional impact that living with mesothelioma brings, not only to victims, but to family members and loved ones as well.
+An experienced law firm also understands the severe emotional impact that living with mesothelioma brings, not only to victims, but to family members and loved ones as well.
 An good firm takes this into account and helps ease the minds of victims and their loved ones throughout this enduring process.

 What to Look for When Hiring an Asbestos Law Firm